astroumd/lmtoy/docs/unity.md

 # Using LMTOY on Unity

-Here we summarize how LMTOY can be used on Unity from the unix shell
+Here we summarize how LMTOY can be used on Unity from the unix shell using the *slurm* environment.

 ## Your Unity account

-There is a single account for the helpdesk
+There is a single account for all helpdesk users

     lmthelpdesk_umass_edu

 which means different helpdesk users will need to ensure they are not working on the same *ProjectId*.

-In your local ~/.ssh/config file you will need a shortcut to be able to ssh into the unity account
+In your local ~/.ssh/config file you will need a shortcut to be able to ssh into the unity account.
+For example:

     Host unity
        User lmthelpdesk_umass_edu